 (1) the sensor is attached to a tight-fitting clothing,

-(2) the Sensor is properly attached to the clothing – the SafeWander logo must be visible on the front side of the clothing and parallel with the ground when standing, and
+(2) the Sensor is properly positioned on the clothing – the SafeWander logo must be visible on the front side of the clothing and parallel with the ground when the person stands, and

 (3) the Sensor lies flat (not tilted) when the patient lies down.